How to Become a Nuclear Med Tech

 2. Attain a Nuclear Med Tech Degree

-Next, research associate’s and bachelor’s degree nuclear med tech programs — which ones align with your career goals best?
+The education needed to be a nuclear medicine technologist is either an associate and bachelor degree.
+Which nuclear med tech program aligns with your career goals best?
 Here’s a closer look at each option:

 Where offered: Community colleges, technical schools, and some universities